-- (i) Part of a residential village accommodating 136 lots; - (ii) One Village Park of approximately 6030m; - (iii) One Linear Park of approximately 3225m; - (iv) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating 128 lots; - (ii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.

-The broad principles for residential planning and design are outlined in Hilltop Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in Central Golf Residential Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following:

-- (i) A standard residential development including medium density residential development including a mixture of detached housing on small lots (zero lot line). - Provision of a strong sense of arrival to the sector through an entry statement at the roundabout intersection of Endeavour Boulevard extension and the south western corner of the sector; - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector; - (v) Provision for a possible bus route through the southern portion of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.
+(i) A standard residential development including medium density residential development including a mixture of detached housing on small lots (zero lot line).

+- (ii) Provision of a strong sense of arrival to the sector through an entry statement at the roundabout intersection of Endeavour Boulevard extension and the south western corner of the sector; - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector; - (v) Provision for a possible bus route through the southern portion of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.